Barnes and Bradley host Northern Iowa - WTOP News

 Peoria, Illinois; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Bradley faces Northern Iowa after Soleil Barnes scored 23 points in Bradley’s 67-63 loss to the Drake Bulldogs.
+BOTTOM LINE: Bradley plays Northern Iowa after Soleil Barnes scored 23 points in Bradley’s 67-63 loss to the Drake Bulldogs.

-The Braves are 5-2 in home games.
-Bradley scores 60.9 points and has outscored opponents by 4.6 points per game.
+The Braves are 5-2 on their home court.
+Bradley scores 60.9 points while outscoring opponents by 4.6 points per game.

-The Panthers are 3-1 against MVC opponents.
-Northern Iowa is seventh in the MVC giving up 70.0 points while holding opponents to 44.0% shooting.
+The Panthers have gone 3-1 against MVC opponents.
+Northern Iowa averages 76.7 points while outscoring opponents by 6.7 points per game.

-The Braves and Panthers match up Sunday for the first time in MVC play this season.
+The Braves and Panthers face off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Barnes is averaging 15.9 points and 1.5 steals for the Braves.
+TOP PERFORMERS: Barnes averages 2.9 made 3-pointers per game for the Braves, scoring 15.9 points while shooting 37.1% from beyond the arc.

-Kayba Laube is shooting 51.6% from beyond the arc with 3.1 made 3-pointers per game for the Panthers, while averaging 14.1 points.
+Kayba Laube averages 3.1 made 3-pointers per game for the Panthers, scoring 14.1 points while shooting 51.6% from beyond the arc.

 LAST 10 GAMES: Braves: 5-5, averaging 60.9 points, 32.4 rebounds, 13.7 assists, 6.9 steals and 1.7 blocks per game while shooting 39.4% from the field.
 Their opponents have averaged 58.3 points per game.